 12. Tim Ferris

-A little humour can spice up a plain LinkedIn headline.
+A little humor can spice up a plain LinkedIn headline.
 Tim Ferris’ LinkedIn headline is a testament to that.

 13. William Yeh